neo-one-suite/neo-one/packages/neo-one-website/courses/0-tokenomics/2-launch/4-transfer/chapter.md

 # Chapter 5: Transfer EON

-Earlier this lesson we saw how to invoke a method marked with `@receive`, now we'll take a look at how to invoke the `transfer` method which does not have any annotations.
+Earlier this lesson we saw how to invoke a method marked with `@receive`, now we'll take a look at how to invoke the `transfer` method which does not have any decorators.

 ## Learn

 Turns out, there's not much to learn here.
-Invoking a method without an annotation follows the same two step process that we mentioned in the earlier chapter, the only difference is we can't send native assets along with the invocation.
+Invoking a method without an decorator follows the same two step process that we mentioned in the earlier chapter, the only difference is we can't send native assets along with the invocation.
 So instead of covering the same material, we'll look at how we can shortcut that two step process if we don't care about knowing when the transaction has been successfully relayed.
 We can do this by invoking the `confirmed` that is available on every smart contract method.
 Let's take a look at an example.

 ```typescript
 import { SmartContract } from '@neo-one/smart-contract';